bancacy/Bancacy-Desktop-Wallet/README.md

-## Bancacy Desktop Wallet
+## Bancacy Desktop Platform

-Bancacy is happy to provide a public test version with an easy to use, cross-platform, secure desktop wallet for sending, receiving, investing and storing your BNY/XBNY Tokens.
+Bancacy is happy to provide a public test version with an easy to use, cross-platform, secure desktop Platform for sending, receiving, investing and storing your BNY/XBNY Tokens.
 This software is provided with no warranty and should be used for experimental purposes only.

 ## Features Include